ExcessPhase/lorenz_taylor/README.md

 The produced coefficients are polynomials in time for `x(t)`, `y(t)` and `z(t)`.

-The number of coefficients can be changed by changing the constant `ORDER`.
-The first coefficient for every variable is obviously identical to the starting conditions passed in via the command-line.
+The number of coefficients can be changed by changing the constant `MAX_ORDER`.
+The first coefficient for every variable (`X`, `Y`, `Z`) is obviously identical to the starting conditions passed in via the command-line.

 The output for the above commandline is now the following:
 ```